joshmedeski/wheniwork-cli/README.md

-# Day Job
+# When I Work

-A command-line-tool for displaying scheduling information about your day job.
+A command-line-tool for displaying my information for the week.